pain-killer786/PythonDev/README.md

 ## Datatypes- Numeric(int,float,complex), String(str), Sequence(list, tuple, range), Mapping(dict), Boolean(bool), Set(set,frozeenset)

-# Single line comments start with a number symbol.
+# Single line comments start with a # symbol.

 """ Multiline strings can be written
     using three "s, and are often used